-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 NPR's Sylvia Poggioli reports from Rome.

-Mr. MARCO POLITI: It is clear now that during the '80s or '90s, there were important cases, for instance, the abuse case of the founder of the Legionaires of Christ, which were shelved in the Vatican, which were hushed up.
+MARCO POLITI: It is clear now that during the '80s or '90s, there were important cases, for instance, the abuse case of the founder of the Legionaires of Christ, which were shelved in the Vatican, which were hushed up.

 POGGIOLI: Veteran Vatican watcher Marco Politi says John Paul's longtime associate, Cardinal Joseph Ratzinger, the current Pope Benedict, wanted to investigate Maciel.

-Mr. POLITI: Ratzinger, as prefect of the Congregation for the Doctrine of Faith, was pushing in order to open a proceeding against the founder of the Legionaries of Christ, but there were stronger forces within the Vatican who stopped him.
+POLITI: Ratzinger, as prefect of the Congregation for the Doctrine of Faith, was pushing in order to open a proceeding against the founder of the Legionaries of Christ, but there were stronger forces within the Vatican who stopped him.

-The widely read Vatican expert Sandro Magister says the Catholic Church is paying the price for its past sins.
+POGGIOLI: The widely read Vatican expert Sandro Magister says the Catholic Church is paying the price for its past sins.

 POGGIOLI: Robert Mickens, Vatican correspondent of the British Catholic weekly The Tablet, says that within the priesthood, there is a certain mistrust of the secular world.
 And the Polish pope, who grew up under totalitarian regimes, Mickens says, often saw the church besieged by the outside world.

-Sylvia Poggioli, NPR News, Rome.
+POGGIOLI: Sylvia Poggioli, NPR News, Rome.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.